 The University of Florida Herbarium staff works with researchers to facilitate the processing of submitted specimens.
 Collections are accepted in accordance the herbarium's Collection Acquisitions Policy.
+It is the responsibility of the collector to properly prepare, label and sort specimen sets.
+The herbarium will mount and accession the specimens and distribute duplicates once they are submitted for processing.
 The following checklist will help collectors understand the specimen set requirements so we can accomplish our joint goal.

 Before You Collect

 - Consult with the Collection Manager to make sure we have the resources and funds available to store and process your specimens.
 If you are writing a grant project, you should consult our Estimated Cost of Services and Supplies document.

 - Obtain the permits necessary for collecting and securely keep copies.
 The Herbarium will require them in order to process your specimens.
 There are many considerations.
 Our document Florida Plant Collecting and Transport: Regulations and Permitting should help.
 Foreign permits may take up to a year to obtain and may not even be possible.

 - Obtain the collecting equipment you will need for your project.
 Researchers are responsible for providing their own collecting materials and plant presses.
 In limited cases, the herbarium may check out materials and presses for small projects of short duration.
 But, most of the materials in the herbarium were purchased by researchers for use in their own projects.

 - Review Preparation of Specimens for Deposit as Herbarium Vouchers.